Guidelines for Rare Breed Categorisation 2024 (updated Sept. 2025)

 Registered livestock animals are those with documented pedigrees.
 Assuming that registries are operated with integrity (an assumption we make), we take registered animals to be purebred.
 Generally, animals that are intended as breeding stock are registered and will contribute their genes to the next generation.
 Historically, unregistered animals had jobs other than breeding.
 This makes continuity of pedigree registration from generation to generation very important.
 While this approach results in an under-count to varying degrees, it does consistently count those animals most likely to contribute to the next purebred generation

-If insufficient information exists to fulfill all current guidelines, the RBTA may occasionally recognize breeds it considers to be of genetic conservation importance.
+If insufficient information exists to fulfill all current guidelines, the RBTA may occasionally include breeds in its Watchlists it considers to be of genetic conservation and heritage importance.

 Section A: Genetic Basis

-- Has there been an accepted Stud/Herd/Flock book for at least 6 generations, or in the case of poultry and waterfowl, is the breed recognized in the Current Australian Poultry Standard?
-(In the case of poultry colour variants will normally be considered as part of the same interbreeding population unless there is evidence of genetically distinct origins and these variants are not interbred)
+2. Has there been an accepted Stud/Herd/Flock book for at least 6 generations, or in the case of poultry and waterfowl, is the breed recognised in the Current Australian Poultry Standard?

 If the answer to 1 is affirmative, and if one of the other answers are affirmative, proceed to Section B.

-If the breed does not qualify under his section, it is not accepted unless it possesses a distinct characteristic not found elsewhere.
+If the breed does not qualify under this section, it is not accepted unless it possesses a distinct characteristic not found elsewhere.

 Section B: Numerical Basis